24 Different Types of Bees in Michigan

 6. Pure Green-Sweat Bee

-Michigan is home to various bee species, including the Pure Green Sweat Bee.
-This type of bee is small in size and has a vibrant metallic green color, and you’ll find them buzzing around your garden and around various flowers.
+Michigan has various bee species, including the Pure Green Sweat Bee.
+This type of bee is small in size and has a vibrant metallic green color, and you’ll find it buzzing around your garden and around various flowers.

 The Pure Green Sweat Bee, also known as (Augochlora pura), is most common in the Midwest and eastern United States.